jcrist/msgspec/_sources/benchmarks.rst.txt

 - ``msgspec.msgpack``
 - ``msgspec.json``

-Each benchmark creates one or more instances of a ``User`` message, and serializes it/deserializes it in a loop.
+Each benchmark creates a message containing one or more ``File``/``Directory`` instances, then then serializes and deserializes it in a loop.

 The full benchmark source can be found
 `here <https://github.com/jcrist/msgspec/tree/main/benchmarks/bench_encodings.py>`__.